drangara/MFIX-Exa/docs/source_docs/inputs/InputsLoadBalancing.rst

 | blocking_factor_z    | Each grid must be divisible by blocking_factor_z in z-direction       |    Int      |  8        |
 +----------------------+-----------------------------------------------------------------------+-------------+-----------+

-The following inputs must be preceded by "mfix" and determine how often we regrid.
+The following inputs must be preceded by "mfix." and determine how often we regrid.

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                      | Description                                                           |   Type      | Default   |